kzonov/zonovme/_posts/2025-07-26-strands-ai-for-ebay-synth-hunting.markdown

 - Price under €500
 - Condition described as "good", "very good", "excellent", or "like new"
 - NO issues, defects, or problems mentioned in description
-- Located within 50km of Berlin (PLZ 10000-14999 or nearby cities)
+- Located within 50km of Berlin (PLZ 10000-14999 or nearby cities like Potsdam, Brandenburg)
 - Currently available (not marked as sold/reserved)

 PROCESS: